chunloklo/game-dev-projects/README.md

 A portfolio of game projects from both personal work and school

-## Untitled Fighting Game - Lead Developer, Designer and Artist
+## Untitled Fighting Game - Lead Developer/Designer/Artist

 A traditional 2D fighting game intended as a self-learning opportunity and a platform to explore fighting game ideas